Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 8 survivors in the captain's lifeboat reached land at Castlebay, the Hebrides after almost 5 days.
 9 survivors in the other boat had already made it to shore by then.

-The maritime inquiry was held in Newcastle on Tyne on Oct.
+The inquiry was held in Newcastle on Tyne on Oct.
 4-1940 with the captain, the 1st mate, the 2nd engineer and the steward appearing.
-Voyage and cargo information in the first paragraph above is from "Lloyd's War Losses", Vol I. According to the captain's statements Lotos was on a voyage from Boutouche to Belfast f. o. when the incident occurred.
-The Advance Sailing Telegram for SC 3 says she had a cargo of pit props.
+Voyage and cargo information in the first paragraph above is from "Lloyd's War Losses", Vol I. According to the captain's statements Lotos was on a voyage from Buctouche to Belfast for orders when the incident occurred.
+This agrees with what is found on the archive document, which says she had arrived Buctouche on Aug.
+15, but departure from there to Sydney, C.B. is not given.
+The Advance Sailing Telegram for Convoy SC 3 says she had a cargo of pit props.

-Rohwer says Lotos was built in 1919.
+J. Rohwer says Lotos was built in 1919.
 He also says she was sunk 15 n. miles northeast of Rockall.
-He does not mention her in connection with convoy SC 3, but the ship above her in his listing, the Canadian Kenordoc was a straggler of that convoy, sunk by the same U-boat on Sept.
-15. As will be seen by going to my page about SC 3, this convoy had a large number of Norwegian ships - see also Vigsnes, Granli and Granfoss.
+He does not mention her in connection with convoy SC 3, but the ship above her in his listing, the Canadian Kenordoc was a straggler from that convoy, sunk by the same U-boat on Sept.
+15. As will be seen when going to my page about SC 3, this convoy had a large number of Norwegian ships - see also Fido, Vigsnes, Granli and Granfoss, which picked up survivors from torpedoed ships.

 Crew List - No casualties: